sg1984/keleya-server/README.md

 * `yarn`
 * `npm start`
 * If you are religious, pray.
 If not, send some positive energy.
+* After it is running, to play around a little bit, you can reach to `<INSERT_LOCAL_SERVER_ADDRESS_HERE>/api-docs` to play with the Swagger endpoints.

 If you see any problem, please reach out so I can fix it ASAP.